 Dark Night of Our-Souls – apologies to St. John of the Cross

 Even just the words, “vow”, “oath,” sound comically old-fashioned.
 We take vows when getting married, I suppose, but with the knowledge that a decent lawyer can get us out of them, so they’re not really vows.
-We just keep calling them that for sentimental reasons – the concept itself is quite passé.
+We maybe just keep calling them that for sentimental reasons – the concept itself is quite passé.
 And the only place you are likely to encounter an “oath” these days is in court, which again isn’t really an oath at all, is it?
 That might be more accurately described as: “a legal formality preceding something that (we hope) passes for truth, extracted under threat of punishment.”
 Didn’t that seem rather sad?
 That we assume ourselves to be carefree liars unless sufficiently intimidated?
+That swearing something, and that meaning that you’re actually going to do it has been reduced to a quaint nostalgic pantomime – like Morris dancing, or having a Queen?
 Maybe I could aspire to do better?
 Yes, but “could” still doesn’t get us to “should”.
 Should I?

 I should, said Phra Hans.
-We delved deeper into Sajja, which literally means “truth” in Pali, so that’s rather more than just making promises.
-Perhaps “integrity” would be the best word for it in English, since it is one of ten qualities called “Parami,” which could be viewed as kind of a checklist for good character (others include generosity, compassion.. all the good stuff).
+We delved a bit deeper into Sajja, which literally means “truth” in Pali [the language Buddha spoke], so that’s rather more than just making promises.
+Perhaps “integrity” would be the best word for it in English, since it is one of ten qualities called “Parami,” which could be viewed as kind of a checklist for good character [others include generosity, compassion.. all the good stuff].
 Sajja is a quality that is particularly emphasized in the teaching of Thamkrabok’s founders, and Phra Hans encouraged me to view it as the essential quality that unlocks the remaining nine.
 That made sense, since without integrity, any other qualities you might claim to have are unreliable at best, hypocritical at worst.

-Not only to convey information, but perhaps even more innovatively, this gives us the ability to make agreements.
+Not only to convey information, but perhaps even more innovatively, this gives us the ability to make complex agreements, which can actually create the future in the here and now.
 If we take these words to be as real as things, well – look at all the things we can make!
 Look how quickly they crumble without trust or trustworthiness.
 Literally, in the case of houses built by dodgy builders.
-There’s a physical metaphor for you – cheats do not create anything substantial and enduring.
+There’s an architectural metaphor for you – cheats do not create anything substantial or enduring.
 I toyed with that as a noble ideal: Sajja as the defining human quality.
 Civilised human, anyway – was I one of those?
 Did I aspire to be?

 After all, let’s be honest – the apparent advantages of allowing ourselves some dishonesty when it suits us are so plain that they really don’t need stating here.
 Bullshit is probably the one product that needs no marketing team.
 What does merit acknowledging though, is that there really is something to be given up here, and for many of us it may be quite a sacrifice.
 Our cloak of invisibility, our wiggle-room.
 There was a lot going on in my wiggle room – it was where I went to party, and not just with drugs.